temporalio/documentation/blog/2021-06-17-activity-timeouts.md

 The classic example for why the Start-To-Close timeout is relevant, is when an Activity Task has been picked up from the Activity Task Queue (`STARTED` state) but the Worker crashes after that (so the Activity Execution never reaches `CLOSED` state).

-- Without a timeout configured, Temporal would never proactively timeout this activity to initiate a retry.
-The activity becomes "stuck" and the end user experiences an indefinite delay of their work with no feedback.
+- Without a timeout configured, Temporal would never proactively timeout this Activity Execution to initiate a retry.
+The Activity Execution becomes "stuck" and the end user would experience an indefinite delay of their Workflow Execution with no feedback.
 - With the timeout configured, Temporal registers an `ActivityTaskTimedOut` event internally which triggers the Server to attempt a retry based on the Activity Execution's `RetryPolicy:`
     - The Server adds the Activity Task to the Activity Task Queue again.
     - The Server increments the attempt count in the Workflow Execution's mutable state.